The Bankrate promise

-Refinancing is the process of replacing an existing loan with a new one, typically through a different lender.
-Most people will use it to reduce their monthly payment — either by getting a lower rate or extending their loan term.
+Refinancing involves replacing an existing loan with a new one, typically through a different lender.
+Most people will use it to reduce their monthly payments — either by getting a lower rate or extending their loan term.

-In general, refinancing is a good idea if it allows you to save money on interest over the course of your loan.
+Refinancing is generally a good idea if it allows you to save money on interest.
 But it’s not always a wise financial move, especially as interest rates continue to rise, so think carefully before applying.

 4 tips to follow when refinancing your car loan